shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 ### Adding a User Node Pool

-The AKS cluster has been created with a system node pool that is used to host system workloads.
-It is best to create a user node pool to host user workloads.
-User node pools can be created with different configurations than the system node pool, such as different VM sizes, node counts, and availability zones.
+As mentioned above, the AKS cluster has been created with a system node pool that is used to host system workloads.
+You will need to manually create a user node pool to host user workloads.
+This user node pool will be created with a single node but can be scaled up as needed.
+Also note that the VM SKU is specified here which can be changed to suit your workload requirements.

 Run the following command to add a user node pool to the AKS cluster.